Guidraco: Phylogeny

 Guidraco was by the describers assigned to the Pteranodontoidea sensu Kellner.
 A phylogenetic analysis found it to be the sister taxon of the Brazilian Ludodactylus, the two species together forming a clade that was closely related to the Istiodactylidae and the Anhangueridae.
 The fact that a Chinese form is closely related to a South American species would indicate a large faunal interchange between continents in this period.
 This result was later replicated by Wang et al. in 2014 and Wu et al. in 2017.
-Also in 2014 however, Brian Andres and colleagues recovered an alternate position for Guidraco among the family Boreopteridae.
-Their cladogram is shown on the left Later, in 2019, many subsequent analyses reassigned Guidraco to the family Anhangueridae, specifically to the subfamily Anhanguerinae, sister taxon to the genera Caulkicephalus and Ludodactylus.
+Also in 2014, however, Brian Andres and colleagues recovered an alternate position for Guidraco among the family Boreopteridae, the cladogram of which is shown on the left.
+Later, in 2019, many subsequent analyses reassigned Guidraco to the family Anhangueridae, specifically to the subfamily Anhanguerinae, sister taxon to the genera Caulkicephalus and Ludodactylus.
 This would confirm that Guidraco is indeed closely related to Ludodactylus.
-The cladogram on the right is a topology made by Borja Holgado and Rodrigo Pêgas in 2020.
+The cladogram on the right is a topology made by Borja Holgado and Rubi Pêgas in 2020.

 Topology 1: Andres et al. (2014).